Can I Use Polyurethane Over Acrylic Paint? Here's What You Need to Know

 Step 6: Sanding Between Coats

-- Smooth Sailing: Lightly sand between coats with fine-grit sandpaper to ensure a smooth base for the next layer.
+• Smooth Transition: Lightly sand between coats with fine-grit sandpaper to create a smooth surface for the next layer.

 Step 7: Final Coat